top of page

 Introductory Year

-• 15 days of classroom instruction in the science behind best practice, the brain processes utilized in reading, the structure of English, and the delivery of Take Flight, A Comprehensive Intervention for Students with Dyslexia
+• 15 classroom instructional days in the science behind best practice, the brain processes utilized in reading, the structure of English, and the delivery of Take Flight, A Comprehensive Intervention for Students with Dyslexia

-• Supervised practicum in Take Flight with five lesson demonstration observations and feedback
+• Supervised practicum in Take Flight throughout an entire school year, with ongoing input and feedback from the instructor, five required lesson demonstration observations

 • Five seminar dates throughout a school calendar year to provide continued instruction, practica, and collaboration with classmates

-• Meets qualifications to sit for ALTA CALP exam
+• Meets qualifications to sit for ALTA Certified Academic Language Practitioner exam

 Certified Academic Language Therapist (CALT)